dbzl-project11/dbzl-project11.github.io/rules/offSeasonSchedule.md

 After drop/add completes, staff will determine the free agent list and free agent costs.

+For contestable characters, there is a  6 test minimum that a team must complete before they can pickup a character.
+Note this only applies to characters who were available for pickup from the start of the off season.

+Example: Budokai must have a minimum of 6 tests before they can pickup Videl or Roshi if they were not on a team the previous season.

+Example where this does not apply: If Androids drop Super 17, GT does NOT need to do 6 tests before trying to pick him up.

 ### Seasonal Bidding

 This is when teams will bid on their team's seasonal free agent and home map using their zeni.
 Team themes will be made available on a first come first serve basis.